adam-abed-abud/adam-abed-abud.github.io/_pages/bio.md

 You can mostly find me working on storage technologies, C++ development [(free guide)](/assets/pdf/modern_cpp_guide_Adam_Abed_Abud.pdf), building data platforms or benchmarking high-performance applications.

+> **Want to know more about me?** Check out my [Personal Profile](/personal-profile/) for a deeper dive into my journey, passions, and what drives me forward! 🚀

 I like to build, test, and play with the latest technologies.
 These can range from C++/python libraries, developing home automation applications with Arduino/ESP32 microcontrollers, test linux distros or analyzing large data sets (weather, climate, environment, finance etc.) using (not only) machine learning techniques

 <span class="fa fa-tasks about-icon"></span> In the past I have worked on: